If you go through avocados as fast as we do, it’s worth knowing how to grow your own avocado plant or tree.

 Now place the jar and pit in a bright, sunny spot and watch it grow.
-In about 4 – 5 weeks it will grow long, white roots out of the bottom and into the water.
+In about 4 – 5 weeks, you’ll see long, white roots out of the bottom and into the water.
 The top will split and grow a single, long sprout with 2 green leaves.

 1. Wait until the avocado has gone really, really ripe to open it.
 If you can bear it, let it go too ripe.
 Sometimes the pit will even split and/or start a root inside the avocado!
 These are best to use.

 2. Try growing a heritage avocado (a non-Hass variety)